 - posterior cruciate ligament (PCL)

-An ACL tear is one of the most common knee injuries, especially among people who participate in high-impact sports like basketball, football, soccer, skiing, and hockey.
+An ACL tear is one of the most common knee injuries, especially among people who participate in high-impact sports like:

-The majority of those injuries—70 percent—occur without impact to another player, according to the American Academy of Orthopaedic Surgeons (AAOS).
+The majority of those injuries occur without impact to another player, according to the American Academy of Orthopaedic Surgeons (AAOS).
 They most often occur when an athlete twists or pivots during play.

-There are about 200,000 ACL injuries every year in the United States.
-According to the AAOS, about half of those injured undergo ACL reconstructive surgery (AAOS).
+There are about 200,000 ACL injuries every year in the United States, and according to the AAOS, about half of those injured undergo ACL reconstructive surgery.

 ACL reconstructive surgery is done to repair a torn ACL and regain stability and movement in the knee.
 While not all cases of a torn ligament require surgery, very active people or those in persistent pain may opt for surgery.